Pearson-Higher-Ed/design/c/inputs/v1.0.0-beta.9/index.md

   - type: two column
     text: |
+      **Usage**
-      Textarea form elements are to be used for multiple lines of text.
+      - Textarea form elements are to be used for multiple lines of text.

-      Vertical and horizontal resizing options may be enabled where appropriate.
+      - Vertical and horizontal resizing options may be enabled where appropriate.

-      Textarea states are styled similarly to regular text inputs.
+      - Textarea states are styled similarly to regular text inputs.

-      They may also take a placeholder like basic text inputs.
+      **Placeholder Usage** They may also take a placeholder like basic text inputs.
 In this case the placeholder should simply offer additional information or guidance around the data format, it should never replace a label for the field.

-      Note that the component provides custom focus styles for this input since certain versions of Firefox, IE11, and Edge don't offer a default focus state.

-      A smaller size is available.
+      **Size** A smaller size is available.

     contents:
       - type: narrow image
         src: ./assets/Inputs_label.png